-Before my dive into meditation I really did not understand it.
+Before I began my practice, I had a very poor understanding of meditation.
 To me it was an archaic religious practice.
-An out dated ritual that had the empty promise of some ethereal spiritual awakening.
+It was some hippy promise of an ethereal spiritual awakening.
 Skepticism was warranted of course; meditation is often coupled with new age nonsense.
 Delusional gurus and crackpot charlatans are in no short supply.
-But how could someone as off the mark as Deepak Chopra at times seems so insightful?
+But how could someone so clearly off the mark as Deepak Chopra at times seems so insightful?
 Is there any actual value to meditation?
-Is it just sitting with your eyes closed, or is there more to it?
+Is it just sitting with your eyes closed?
+Or is there more to it?

 My entry into meditation did not come from any religious or spiritual inclination, but rather as a tool for dealing with anxiety.
 Anxiety was impacting my life but I could not make sense of it.
-I could feel that there was a problem but I could not put my finger on what it was, or what needed to be changed.
+I could feel that there was a problem but I could not put my finger on what it was or what needed to be changed.
 My incredible partner with her background in psychology and behavioural therapy recommended a program titled, “Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World.”
-This book, authored by Mark Williams and Danny Penman, sent me on a course of rediscovery that has been hard to describe but worthy of an attempt.
-I was right about Deepak Chopra, the man is a quack, but it turns out I was not only wrong about meditation; I really had no clue what it was.
+This book, authored by Mark Williams and Danny Penman, sent me on a course of rediscovery that has been difficult to describe but worthy of an attempt.
+I was right about Deepak Chopra, the man is a quack.
+But it turns out I was not only wrong about meditation, I really had no clue what it was.

-It’s helpful to first explain what meditation it isn’t.
+It’s helpful to first explain what meditation isn’t.

 Meditation is not supernatural.

-As an atheist I was skeptical of trying anything that came with religious baggage.
-I had no interest in becoming a Buddhist, so what use would a Buddhist practice like meditation be to me?
+As an atheist I was skeptical to try anything that came with religious baggage.
+I am not a Buddhist so what use would a Buddhist practice like meditation be to me?
 This is an extremely common misconception.
-Meditation, while traditionally structured around religion, has inherently nothing to do with it.
+Meditation, while traditionally structured around religion, has nothing to do with it.
 Meditation is done without any claim to the supernatural and without any requirement for the suspension of reason.
-There is nothing traditionally “spiritual” within meditation.
+There is nothing traditionally “spiritual” about meditation.
 Religions such as Buddhism and Hinduism popularized the practice but they do not own it.
 Meditation is a practice of insight and self-awareness, not a religious or supernatural ritual.

 Meditation will not fix everything.